14-day no-driving itinerary for San Francisco, Los Angeles & Las Vegas

 And so, we specially made a trip down to Silver Lake and headed to the highest-rated vegan restaurant, Vegan Gold, for a vegan Asian lunch.
 This was a USD10-20 trip by Lyft.
 Silver Lake was actually a detour from our next stop but we had to have lunch somewhere right? 😛

 Our next stop was the Warner Bros.
 Studio Tour.
-The tour was also covered under the Go Los Angeles card though you have to make reservations by email.
+The tour can also be covered under the Go Los Angeles card though you have to select it as a premium activity when buying the pass and make reservations by email.
 We were guided through different sets and soundstages and even got to go into the actual soundstage of the Conan show.
 There were also costumes from various movies such as Aquaman and Harry Potter.
 For fans of Friends, Warner Brothers also recreated the iconic Central Perk set.

 We were drained out from our previous days and decided to call it a day.
 If you want to follow our itinerary, I would suggest to reserve an earlier slot for the Warner Bros Studio tour (1PM should be good) and leave the studio tour by 430PM.
 After the tour, you could head to OUE Skyspace to catch the night views and do the LA slide.
-Admission to OUE Skyspace before 530PM would still be covered by the Go Los Angeles card.
 You could even walk around downtown LA for a while after that.

 Day 10: Universal Studio Hollywood